Pennsylvania

 HIPAA:

-Any covered entity or business associate subject to and in compliance with the privacy and security standards for the protection of electronic personal health information established under the Health Insurance Portability and Accountability Act will be deemed to have complied with relevant provisions.
+Any covered entity or business associate subject to and in compliance with the privacy and security standards for the protection of electronic personal health information established under the Health Insurance Portability and Accountability Act will be deemed to be in compliance with the act.

 Private Action: